hdvianna/vademecum/ubuntu.md

 ## User Environment Variables

 Edit the file `~/.profile`

-Run `source ./profile` to load the new variables
+Then run `source ./profile` to load the new variables